buildpacks/spec/buildpack.md

 #### Order

 A buildpack reference inside of a `group` MUST contain an `id` and `version`.
 The `order` MUST include only buildpacks and MUST NOT include image extensions.

+A buildpack reference inside of a `group` MAY contain an `exec-env` array to specify the execution environments for which the buildpack applies.

 ### Exec.d Output (TOML)
 ```